-On 21st February 2020, 351 participants from the UK were recruited from an online participant panel, Prolific.
-Although samples recruited through these platforms are not fully representative, they typically include respondents who vary more broadly in age, level of education, political ideology, and geographic distribution than those recruited from undergraduate student populations (Huff & Tingley, 2015; Levay et al., 2016).
-The data was analysed using structural equational modelling (SEM), and sample size was determined using Soper's (2019) online tool.
-We specified an effect size of d = .20, and a desired power of 80%.
-With fifteen indicators, a minimum sample size of 288 was recommended.
+Three hundred fifty-one participants from the UK were recruited on February 21, 2020 from an online participant panel, Prolific.
+Although samples recruited through this type of platforms are not fully representative, they typically include respondents who vary more broadly in age, level of education, political ideology, and geographic distribution than those recruited from undergraduate student populations (Huff & Tingley, 2015; Levay et al., 2016).
+Data were analyzed using structural equational modelling (SEM), and sample size was determined using Soper's (2019) online tool.
+We specified an effect size of d =0.20, and a desired power of 80%.
+With 15 indicators, a minimum sample size of 288 was recommended.
 Eleven participants were excluded because they described their ethnicity as Asian.
-The final sample consisted of 340 participants (202 female) aged between 18 to 75 (M = 38.96, SD = 12.38).
+The final sample consisted of 340 participants (202 female) aged between 18 and 75 (M = 38.96, SD = 12.38).
 The majority of the participants were White (93.5%).